NilPointer-Software/bdfd-wiki/src/guides/gatewayIntents.md

 ### Server Members Intent
 Required for some callbacks to work (e.g. for [`$onJoined[]`](../callbacks/onJoined.md))
 ### Message Content Intent
+Required for the bot to receive information about the message (such as embed data).\
-Required for text commands to work.
-Without this intent, your bot can only be based on slash commands.
+It's also required for text commands to work, otherwise your bot can be based only on slash commands.